ndaniele/mix_app/NOTES.md

-TO DO TODAY
+TO DO TODAY (Aug.
+13, 2016)

-- make answers be destroyed when question is destroyed.
+X make answers be destroyed when question is destroyed.
-- make correct helper method for stats
+X make correct helper method for stats
+X add a create a new question link to home page
+X make '/' root path
+- nest routes?
 - look into creating a user.